CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-3.md

-# Exercise 03: Integrating Eventhouse Data with a Lakehouse and KQL Database
+# Exercise 03: Integrating Eventhouse with Lakehouse
 ### Estimated duration: 90 minutes

 In this exercise, you will set up a **Lakehouse**, and upload reference data to create delta tables.
 You will access **Eventhouse data from the Lakehouse**, build a **KQL Database schema**.

 ## Lab objectives:
 In this lab, you will be able to complete the following tasks: